jmriesen/rust-RSM/README.md

    This crate takes the abstract syntax tree (AST) provided by the `lang-model` and converts it into byte code.

    This is some regards is the "root" crate.
 Before I started splitting up the project into multiple crates everything lived in here.
    As a result there are still a number lingering artifacts, type definitions and implementation blocks that really don't belong in this crate, but still live there since I have not gotten around to cleaning them up.

-   Additionally I did not yet understand how the shared memory segment worked when writing most of this crate.
-   So for the most part it just pretends that the globals in the shared memory segment don't exist.
+   Additionally I did not yet understand how the shared memory segment worked when writing most of this crate, so for the most part it just pretends that the globals in the shared memory segment don't exist.
 ## [interpreter](./interpreter/)
-   This create is going to store the actual interpreter binary.
    Currently the crate is responsible for
    - Creating a database file
    - Setting up the shared memory segment

-   In the future I will probably end up splitting out the shared memory segment out into its own crate since the compiler will eventually need access to it.

 ## [Language Server](./lang-server)
    This is a language server for M.
-   This was a spur of the moment weekend project, and more or less only gives you some basic syntax highlighting/error detection.
+   This was a spur of the moment weekend project, and more or less only gives you some basic syntax highlighting/syntax error detection.
-   I think there are a lot of neat things you could do with a language server, but I will need a better grip on how the interpreter as a whole works before I can do any of them safely.
+   I think there are a lot of neat things you could do with a language server.

    Future feature idea
    - Find all assumed variables and indirection calls.